jothi-prasath/bash-scripts/README.md

 4. heic2jpg - Script that converts all .heic format in current directory to .jpg format.
 5. set-tdp - Script that sets tdp for ryzen processors using ryzenadj.
 6. copy - Script that copies the input which is passed through pipe.
+7. extract - Script that extracts various archive file formats based on their extension

 Please refer to the comments within each script file for a detailed explanation of its purpose, usage, and any requirements or dependencies.